uwindsorcss/hub/app/views/markdown_pages/GUIDE.markdown

 See [Eric's presentation](https://docs.google.com/presentation/d/1SmtxP4vNIoEEulzTKZvc8nDBA1utS7O0fIA_d3h0gOU/edit?usp=sharing) on behalf of CSS for landing an internship.
 This covers a bit of everything (resumes, applying, interviews).

+***WARNING***

+Co-op has been know to decline offers for winter internships for students because they havent completed their co-op course training.
+If you wish to have a winter internship before you have done your co-op course training, make sure it is one that doesnt go through co-op.

 ### Frequently Asked Questions

 **Q: Can I do an internship/co-op during 1st-year?**